Space Is The Place: Stargazing in Galloway Dark Sky Park

 We were the first Dark Sky Park outside the United States.
-It was a tough job sorting out their terminology to align with the UK/European systems.
+It was a tough job sorting out their terminology to align with the UK and European systems.
 It also took some persuading of the small number of private owners dotted around the forest park, but all thankfully agreed to comply with the designation terms.

-With the benefits to the environment - reductions of energy use, improved nocturnal habitats for animals, and improved human health - it isn’t that hard to understand why our launch was followed by the creation of over 40 new dark sky places around the globe.
+With the benefits to the environment like reductions of energy use, improved nocturnal habitats for animals, and improved human health, it isn’t hard to understand why our launch was followed by the creation of over 40 new dark sky places around the globe.
 It is also the reason Galloway hosted the first European Dark Sky Places Conference in October 2017.
-It’s a growing designation that is more than just about light pollution - it is also about how we live our lives, and the bigger picture of where we live and how that affects the natural environment.
+It’s a growing designation that is more than just about light pollution.
+It's also about how we live our lives, and the bigger picture of where we live and how that affects the natural environment.

 What is the best time of year to come to the Dark Sky Park if you want to spot some meteors?

 The vast majority of meteors are only the size of a grain of sand.
 The larger fire balls might reach the size of a fist, but are more likely a large pebble.
 Some great showers for the UK are the Perseids in August and the Orionids in October.
 The names are given to indicate where the meteors appear to originate - from what constellation area of the sky.